ucldc/rikolti/adrs/asyncio.md

 ### Issue

-We need a component that hits an institution's API to retrieve metadata records.
+APIs can be slow, and not optimized for crawling.
+AWS Lambda times out after a maximum of 15 minutes.
+We need a component that can hit an institution's API, and kick off a new Lambda before the existing Lambda times out.

 ### Decision

-We decided to build this component in python, deploy it to AWS Lambda, and store vernacular metadata records in s3.
+We decided to build this component using python's asyncio module.

 ### Status